As the conversation continues about our Primary Transit Network, we’re continuing to listen and make changes to improve service.

 More passenger support coming this spring

-Our travel training team is excited to roll out revamped online information sessions in mid-March.
-These weekly Zoom sessions will be tailored to what we've heard our passengers need for support.
-They’ll cover a rotating list of topics that includes navigating our network, On-Request, Transit Plus, and more.
+Our travel training team is excited to host revamped online information sessions.
+These weekly Zoom sessions are tailored to what we've heard our passengers need for support.
+They cover a rotating list of topics that includes navigating our network, On-Request, Transit Plus, and more.

-Proposed route changes for D16, D18, and D19 lines this summer
+Route changes coming for D16, D18, and D19 lines this summer

 The second change impacts the D16 line.
 This long, complex route struggles to stay on time.
 Rewriting the D16 schedule for winter didn't work as well as we had hoped.

-For simpler, more reliable service into Downtown, we propose splitting D16 into two:
+For simpler, more reliable service into Downtown, we're splitting D16 into two:

-- The proposed D18 will go from RRC Notre Dame to Downtown via Notre Dame and William
+- The D18 will go from RRC Notre Dame to Downtown via Notre Dame and William

 Why are these changes taking so long?